ccao-data/model-res-avm/README.md

 - Prone to over-fitting if not trained carefully, unlike other methods such as random forest.

-For a more in depth report on the performance and accuracy trade-offs between LightGBM and XGBoost specific to our use case, please see our [Model Benchmark](https://github.com/ccao-data/report-model-benchmark?tab=readme-ov-file#model-benchmark)
+For a more in-depth report on the performance and accuracy trade-offs between LightGBM and XGBoost specific to our use case, please see our [Model Benchmark](https://github.com/ccao-data/report-model-benchmark?tab=readme-ov-file#model-benchmark)